aidrabd/aidimin/README.md

 # AIDIMIN - Protein Sequence Prediction Tool

-**AIDIMIN** is applicable to aid the Identification of Immune-evasion proteins sequences of Influenza A and B using a hybrid CNN-RNN model.
+**AIDIMIN** is applicable to aid the Identification of immune-evasion protein sequences of Influenza A and B using a hybrid CNN-RNN model

 ## Features